philgyford/ansible-multi-django/README.md

 4. To use with Vagrant, set a synced folder for each app in the `Vagrantfile`.
 5. Cross your fingers and run the playbook.

 By default, the app's repo will be checked out to `/webapps/appname/`.
+A `/webapps/appanme/logs/` directory will be created for Nginx, Gunicorn, etc logs.

 A python virtualenv will be created at `/home/deploy/.pyenv/versions/appname`.
 If the repo has a `runtime.txt` file whose first line is like `python-2.7.11` then that python version will be used in the virtualenv.
 Otherwise, the `default_python_version` will be used.